 This is unfortunately the scene seen many times over on labor and delivery units across the country.
 Birth plans, once believed to be the holy grail of an educated and empowered birth have become virtually useless.
 Where did this plan come from?
 Why doesn’t it work?
 And what can women do instead?

 In 1980 Penny Simkin and Carla Reinke published Planning Your Baby’s Birth.
 This pamphlet presented a new concept; the idea that a woman could create a birth plan as a way to open communication with her provider.
+But there are women who still considers pregnancy planning should conducted with the correct birth control means.
+When they are ready to have a baby they start planning it.
 For some women, birth plans became a wonderful addition to the medical record.
 They became a tool for conversation and a viable way for women to discuss options.
 In many hospitals today however, birth plans are considered a thorn in the side of labor and delivery staff.
 Women with birth plans are often seen as difficult patients and are treated with smug attitudes.
 They are often the butt of jokes at the nurses’ station especially when things don’t go as planned.
 In spite of having well written birth plans women continue to find themselves dissatisfied, feeling like they have had little say in how they give birth.

 The dissatisfaction often comes from the fact that for many women, writing a birth plan is about finding a way to control their birth process.
 Regardless of the fact that true control is not possible, the literature is full of evidence that control, or the notion of perceived control, is significant to childbearing women as it relates to birth satisfaction.
 As a result, birth plans continue to be used under the guise that they are a vehicle of control.
 Namey and Lyerly (2010)1 spoke with women about their ideas of what it means to have control during their labor and birth.
 From their research, self-determination emerged as the most prominent meaning of control.
 They defined self-determination as “the ability to have a birth that is shaped and guided by ones’ own inclination and values rather than those of others.”
 How do we take this idea of self-determination to help women create the birth experiences they deserve?